 Hanau Kumulipo i ka po, he kane

 Born was Kumulipo in the night, a male

 Born was Po‘ele in the night, a female

 Hanau ka ‘Uku-ko‘ako‘a, hanau kana, he ‘Ako‘ako‘a, puka

 Born was the coral polyp, born was the coral, came forth

-SOT primarily focuses on Kanaloa as most of the story takes places in the ocean.
+SOT primarily focuses on Kanaloa as most of the story takes place in the ocean.
 Sage’s tutu’s belief in Kanaloa’s revenge is one of the factors motivating her to go to Thalassa.
-Kanaloa is seen as an enforcer in the belief that her inoa pō, the name tutu’s saw in her dream, should be used and followed.
-As discussed in Look to the Source (Pukui et al. (1972), inoa pō are often chosen by a child’s family aumakua and were seen as both a gift and a command.
-The name must be used; refusal could result in crippling or death and the names were seen as casting a role for the individual’s life. in the book, Sage’s tutu names her granddaughter Hōkūlani e hoʻāla i ka moana: a heavenly star that awakens the ocean.
+Kanaloa is seen as an enforcer in the belief that her inoa pō, the name her tutu saw in her dream, should be used and followed.
+As discussed in Look to the Source (Pukui et al. 1972), inoa pō are often chosen by a child’s family ʻaumakua and were seen as both a gift and a command.
+The name must be used; refusal could result in crippling or death and the names were seen as casting a role for the individual’s life.
+In SOT, Sage’s tutu names her granddaughter Hōkūlani e hoʻāla i ka moana: a heavenly star that awakens the ocean.
 Does she accept this name?

 Pantheism is an ancient religious belief that is not focused on a supernatural creator, such as a single God or Gods, but rather is based on a profound respect for nature and the universe.
 God is the Universe and spirit is present in everything.
 Rock, water, wind, lichens, Neosi, and Sage.
 All are bound up and connected in the universe.
 Pantheism was the dominant belief of many philosophers and poets from Wordsworth to Whitman.